Early one Monday morning as I was getting ready for work my son approached me holding his remote controlled Lamboghini.

 He got this car as a birthday present a couple of years earlier.
 It was nothing amazing.
 It was a cheap model with a very limited range and it needed something like eight AA batteries between the car and the controller to make it run.

-Either it was broken in which case its game over or my son had packed it away switched on and the batteries had run down.
+Either it was broken in which case its game over and the toy would have to be thrown out or my son had packed it away switched on and the batteries had run down.
 Either way its time to get rid.

 Toy Cars are a False Economy